-Following is a summary of requirements for those who began graduate study BEFORE AUGUST 1, 2012 and will complete that study on or before December 31, 2018.
+Following is a summary of requirements for those who began graduate study BEFORE AUGUST 1, 2012 and completed that study on or before December 31, 2018.

 Education: A 48-semester-unit master’s or doctoral degree from an accredited or approved institution, which is counseling or psychotherapy in content, includes 6 semester units or 9 quarter units of supervised practicum or fieldwork study, and contains at least 3 semester units, or four and one half quarter units, of coursework in 7 of the following 9 core content areas.
 All 9 core content areas must be completed before education can be approved.

 No more than two core content areas can be added post-degree.
 Units cannot be added post-degree to make the 48-unit requirement.
 Supervised practicum units cannot be added post-degree.

 In addition to the course requirements described above, a minimum of 12 semester units of advanced coursework to develop knowledge of specific treatment issues, special populations, application of counseling constructs, assessment and treatment planning, clinical interventions, therapeutic relationships, psychopathology or other clinical topics.

 In addition to, or as part of the graduate degree, instruction in each of the following topics must be completed prior to licensure or registration as an intern: